ElderNobrega/E-commerce/README.md

 ### Redux:
 As the app is growing I find that redux will help me to have more control of the states that I will be needing.
 Also, it will increase my knowledge with Redux

+### Reselect:
+As we have a state being rerendered in every state updates, even thought it is the same state, this is not what we want.
+This is where reselect comes in.